-THE ALL-TERRAIN ELECTRIC BIKE BUYING GUIDE
+THE ULTIMATE ELECTRIC BIKE BUYING GUIDE

-What is an electric all-terrain bike?
+What is an electric bike?

-An electric all-terrain bike has an integrated battery and motor that assists the rider when pedaling with up to five pedal assist modes on most bikes.
-There is an option for "full" throttle mode at speeds that can be as high as 28 mph.
+An electric bike has an integrated battery and motor that assists the rider when pedaling with up to five pedal assist modes on most bikes.
+There can be an option for "full" throttle mode at speeds that can be as high as 28 mph.

-Where are the motors located on electric all-terrain bikes?
+Where are the motors located on electric bikes?

-There are generally two options for the location of a motor on an electric all-terrain bike.
+There are generally two options for the location of a motor on an electric bike.
 The first is a mid-drive motor which is found at the crank in the middle of the bike.
-This motor location tends to create the most power and torque for the electric all-terrain bike.
+This motor location tends to create the most power and torque for the electric bike.
 It is also very well sealed and makes for the best distribution of weight.
-You will also find the electric all-terrain bikes with mid-drive motors to be a higher price than a hub motor with the same wattage.
+You will also find the electric bikes with mid-drive motors to be a higher price than a hub motor with the same wattage.
 Mid-drive motors are more efficient because of their prime location within the crank assembly.

-The other motor option for electric all-terrain bikes is the hub motor.
+The other motor option for electric bikes is the hub motor.
 It is most common to find the hub motor in the rear wheel.
-One important exception to this is an all wheel drive (AWD) electric all-terrain bike.
+One important exception to this is an all wheel drive (AWD) electric bike.
 The AWD bikes have a hub motor in both the rear and front wheel and are great for navigating snow, gravel, and uneven terrain.
 Hub motors sometimes require more maintenance and cleaning as they are more exposed to dirt, dust, water, and sand than the sealed, mid-drive motors.